Thomas Boylston Adams (judge): Early life

-Thomas Boylston Adams was born on September 15, 1772 to John and Abigail Adams, in Braintree, Massachusetts.
-His parents’ youngest surviving child, he joined three older siblings: Abigail (Nabby), John Quincy, and Charles.
+Adams was born on September 15, 1772, to John and Abigail Adams, in Braintree, Massachusetts.
+His parents' youngest surviving child, he joined three older siblings: Abigail (Nabby), John Quincy, and Charles.
 Thomas was named for his paternal great-great-grandfather, physician Thomas Boylston.

-Thomas’s early childhood, spent primarily on the family farm in Braintree, was marked by the uncertainty and upheaval of the American Revolution.
-John Adams’s frequent absence, while he participated in the Continental Congress, caused his youngest child great emotional distress.
-Abigail reported to her husband that Thomas often stood beside her while she wrote letters to John, asking his mother to “send duty” and expressing how he “longs to see Pappa.”
-At three years old, Thomas told his mother and siblings that he believed his father would not “come home till the Battle is over.”
+Thomas's early childhood, spent primarily on the family farm in Braintree, was marked by the uncertainty and upheaval of the American Revolution.
+John Adams's frequent absence, while he participated in the Continental Congress, caused his youngest child great emotional distress.
+Abigail reported to her husband that Thomas often stood beside her while she wrote letters to John, asking his mother to "send duty" and expressing how he "longs to see Pappa."
+At three years old, Thomas told his mother and siblings that he believed his father would not "come home till the Battle is over."
 On one occasion, John sent letters to his three eldest children but, since the boy could not yet read, neglected to write Thomas.
-His mother revealed that the four-year-old “stood in silent grief with the Tears running down his face,” insisting that “Pappa does not Love him he says so well as he does Brothers.”
+His mother revealed that the four-year-old "stood in silent grief with the Tears running down his face," insisting that "Pappa does not Love him he says so well as he does Brothers."

 In the summer of 1776, Abigail Adams decided that three-year-old Thomas, along with his siblings, should be inoculated for smallpox.
 At age four, he wanted to be a soldier, prompting his father to write him and suggest he, like his great-great-grandfather and namesake, become a physician instead.

 Like his siblings, Thomas was well-educated, and his parents expected him and his two older brothers to attend Harvard University.
 When he was eleven years old, his mother and older sister traveled to Europe to join John, who was serving as a United States foreign minister, and John Quincy, who had accompanied him.
-Charles and Thomas were sent to live with their aunt and uncle, their mother’s sister Elizabeth Smith Shaw and her husband John, where the boys prepared for Harvard.
+Charles and Thomas were sent to live with their aunt and uncle, their mother's sister Elizabeth Smith Shaw and her husband John, where the boys prepared for Harvard.
 Thomas spent much of his time studying Latin and caring for his pet doves.
-He struggled emotionally with his parents’ absence, not wanting to return to the home of his childhood without them and often declining to write them letters.
+He struggled emotionally with his parents' absence, not wanting to return to the home of his childhood without them and often declining to write them letters.
 His parents returned when he was fifteen, by which time his mother had not seen him in four years, and his father in nine.

 Thomas was admitted to the freshman class at Harvard in the fall of 1786.
 Though both his Aunt Shaw and his brother John Quincy had harbored concerns that he was still too young to attend, he proved a diligent student who impressed his family.
 In the entirety of his career at Harvard, he was punished once for the minor offense of missing prayers.
 He was assigned parts in class exhibitions and commencement, graduating in 1790.